jimimehta/NewsManager-App-Project/Readme.md

 To run this project: install eclipse, Microsoft SQL Server Management, Visual Studio Code

-Import Database.csv to your connected Database in MSSQL.
+Import Database.csv to your connected database in MSSQL.

 Make changes to database name and other properties in application.properties in Spring backend accordingly.